amplitude/Amplitude-Node/packages/identify/README.md

 This is **not** compatible with the Amplitude Javascript SDK (`amplitude-js`).
 This package should not be used with that SDK, and the identify API provided there should **not** be used with the Node SDK.
-There areplans to consolidate these differences.
+There are plans to consolidate these incompatibilities .
 ## Group Identify

 This identify supports the `setGroup` function.
 Any identify operation calls made on this object will **also** be treated as a group identify call.
-Certain operations will not be transferred to the group properties (see the docs on the [Group Identify API](https://developers.amplitude.com/docs/group-identify-api) to see which properties are supported here)
+Certain operations will not be transferred to the group properties (see the docs on the [Group Identify API](https://developers.amplitude.com/docs/group-identify-api) to see which properties are supported here).

 ## Clear All

 Clear all will clear all user properties from the user and device on all events going forward.
 **Use this carefully** and make sure this is something you want to do instead of creating a new user/device id.
 When clear all is used on the identify builder, all other operations are canceled and no new operations can be added.
-This is because clear all must be sent as its own identify object to reduce confusion.
+This is because clear all must be sent as its own identify object.